It’s not too early to prepare for the next one!

 - Winning entries from prior SAWG contests are not eligible.
 Prior non-winners are welcome.

-- Entries previously published in any medium except for brief samples on authors’ social media or web sites are not eligible.
+- Entries previously published or self-published in any medium except for brief samples on authors’ social media or web sites are not eligible.

 - Entries accepted for publication elsewhere before the contest closes must be withdrawn.

 - Entries that do not conform to all submission requirements will be disqualified.